 As a manufacturer, you can partner up with competitors selling different products than you and come to retailers with your partnership in mind.
 Offering an easy way to upsell and cross-sell will be appreciated by retailers, and can strengthen a pre-existing relationship between you and another brand.

 Supply Product Ample Information

 Go beyond simple product descriptions and offer your product pictures to the retailer.
-It saves the retailer time and money, and can put your product in a better light.
-You can also make videos of your products, as 57% of shoppers who view product videos feel more confident about their purchase decision and are actually 85% more likely to buy, leaving your eCommerce partner coming back for more products.
+It saves the retailer time and money and can put your product in a better light.
+You can also make videos of your products, as 57 percent of shoppers who view product videos feel more confident about their purchase decision and are actually 85% more likely to buy, leaving your eCommerce partner coming back for more products.

 Have your products featured in your retailers’ advertisements, or go further and start making your own.
 With the help of social media, reaching out to your consumers should be an easy task.

 In your advertisements, you can link to a retailer or list your reseller channels within it.
 And since Buy Now buttons are becoming more prevalent in the social media experience, you can link those buy buttons to select retailers.
 Just make sure you link to your reseller network evenly, as too much attention to one retailer can damage a relationship with another.